astropy/photutils/docs/user_guide/psf.rst

 `~astropy.modeling.fitting.TRFLSQFitter`, input via the ``fitter`` keyword.
 The shape of the region to be fitted can be configured using the ``fit_shape`` parameter.
-In general, ``fit_shape`` should be set to a small size (e.g., (5, 5)) that covers the central star region with the highest flux signal-to-noise.
+In general, ``fit_shape`` should be set to a small size (e.g., (5, 5)) that covers the central part of the source with the highest flux signal-to-noise.
 The initial positions are derived from the ``finder`` algorithm.
 The initial flux values for the fit are derived from measuring the flux in a circular aperture with radius ``aperture_radius``.
 Alternatively, the initial positions and fluxes can